 Welcome on my page on how to rear and breed Actias isis.
 It is generally considered to be one of the most beautiful moon moths available in the breeding hobby.

-- Difficulty rating: 6/10 (Very easy to raise, but difficult to pair)
+- Difficulty rating: Moderate (Easy to raise, difficult to pair)

 - Host plants: Liquidambar, Eucalyptus, Prunus, Rosa